This thankful turkey box is a fun and simple activity for the whole family to express their gratitude for Thanksgiving.

 How to use your thankful turkey box

-We included simple writing prompt cards in our free template that say “I am thankful for…” which you can print out and use with your turkey box.
+We included simple writing prompt cards in our template that say “I am thankful for…” which you can print out and use with your turkey box.
 Print out several pages of the cards, cut them out and place a stack of them next to your turkey.

 Every day or every couple of days you and your family members can write what you are thankful for, fold up the card and then place it in the box.
 Then on Thanksgiving you can open up all of the paper and read what everyone is thankful for.